xmgr/twitch-lichess-commands/en/simul.md

 # Fetch simul

-This command shows the current simul
+This command shows the current simul.

+> Note: this command works only for actively running simuls atm.

 ## Usage